Explaining CM Punk's Real-Life Backstage Fight After AEW All Out

 Punk, whose real name is Phil Brooks, lashed out in a profanity-rich tirade at "Hangman" Adam Page, "The Young Bucks" Matt and Nick Jackson, and Scott "Colt Cabana" Colton.
 Criticising The Young Bucks, who are both active performers and executive vice presidents of AEW, Punk described them as "irresponsible people who call themselves EVPs" who "couldn't fucking manage a Target."

 The affair reportedly turned violent after the media scrum.
 According to several wrestling publications, a fight broke out between CM Punk and AEW producer Ace Steel on one side and, on the other, the Jacksons and AEW EVP Kenny Omega.
-According to the Wrestling Observer, Punk took a swing at Matt Jackson, while Nick Jackson was struck in the eye by a chair thrown by Steel.
-Steel is also reported to have bitten Omega.
-The reports were corroborated by Fightful.
+As a result, according to the Wrestling Observer, AEW has suspended The Young Bucks and Kenny Omega.
+CM Punk and Ace Steel's punishment -- suspension or termination of their contracts -- is to be determined.
+Complicating matters, CM Punk reportedly injured his triceps in his match against Jon Moxley.

 AEW was contacted for comment but did not immediately respond.
 Here's what you need to know.